gkrizek/bash-lambda-layer/README.md

 ### Notes

+- `$HOME` is set to `/tmp`.
+This is because the Lambda filesystem is read-only except for the `/tmp` directory.
+Some programs require `$HOME` to be writeable (like the AWS CLI and some SSH commands), so this allows them to work without issue.

-- Files to configure the AWS CLI are in `/tmp/.aws`.
+- Files to configure the AWS CLI should be put in `/tmp/.aws`.
 By default, the CLI uses the same region and IAM Role as your lambda function.
 If you need to set something different, you can use the `/tmp/.aws/config` and `/tmp/.aws/credentials` files accordingly.

 - When using curl, you should use the `-s` flag.
 Without the silent flag, curl will send the progress bar of your request to `stderr`.
 This will show up in your response.
 So it's usually best to disable the progress bar.